django-functest/django-functest/docs/interactive.rst

    pytest accounts/tests/test_admin.py -m selenium -s --show-browser

-Notice the user of ``-s`` to ensure that pytest doesn’t capture our input, which would break IPython.
+Notice the use of ``-s`` to ensure that pytest doesn’t capture our input, which would break IPython.

 This will run the test, and we’ll find ourselves at an IPython prompt with a